David Alan Carter's

 The Mechanics

-Once a month, using a risk-adjusted momentum test, the strategy identifies which two of the five bond ETFs noted above are exhibiting the most relative strength.
+Once a month, using a risk-adjusted momentum test, the strategy identifies which two of the seven bond ETFs noted above are exhibiting the most relative strength.

 It buys those two funds using 80% of its portfolio.